isomerpages/moe-sgs/_students/Student Handbook/School Rules.md

 | 5.5 | I will only consume food and drinks in the canteen during breaks.
 I may consume snacks in class during snack time, with the permission of my teacher.        |
 | 5.6 | I will be guided by the school values of **PRIDE**:  **P**erseverance, **R**espect, **I**ntegrity, **D**iligence, **E**mpathy at all times.           |

-_Consequences for the transgression of the School Rules have been briefed at the school’s assembly as well as at other suitable platforms._
+<font size="-2">_Consequences for the transgression of the School Rules have been briefed at the school’s assembly as well as at other suitable platforms._</font>